infobip/mobile-messaging-sdk-ios/README.md

 ...
 2019-01-28 18:25:44:144 [MobileMessaging] ℹ️ [APNS reg manager] Application did register with device token <...>
 ```
 If you don't see any logs, set up the default logger before starting the SDK: `MobileMessaging.logger = MMDefaultLogger()`.
-Please note that the logs are only collected while your project is in debug configuration.
+Please note that the logs are only collected while your project is in "debug" configuration.

+**Please pay close attention to a Provisioning Profile that is used for your project build.
+It must match the APNs environment!
+If they don't, we'll invalidate the device push registration (more information here [I don't receive push notifications!](https://github.com/infobip/mobile-messaging-sdk-ios/wiki/I-don't-receive-push-notifications)**

 <br>
 <p align="center"><b>NEXT STEPS: <a href="https://github.com/infobip/mobile-messaging-sdk-ios/wiki/User-profile">User profile</a></b></p>